Lucy Letby: Verdicts and sentencing

-The jury acquitted Letby of the attempted murder counts 9 (Baby G) and 10 (Baby H) and could not reach a verdict on counts 11 (Baby H), 13 (Baby J), 14, (Baby K), 18 and 19 (Baby N) and 22 (Baby Q).
+The jury acquitted Letby of the attempted murder on counts 9 (Baby G) and 10 (Baby H), and was unable to reach verdicts on counts 11 (Baby H), 13 (Baby J), 14, (Baby K), 18 and 19 (Baby N), and 22 (Baby Q).

-On 21 August 2023, Letby was sentenced to life imprisonment with a whole life order, the most severe sentence possible under English law; she is the fourth woman in UK legal history to receive such a sentence.
-Goss said that Letby committed "a cruel, calculated and cynical campaign of child murder involving the smallest and most vulnerable of children."
-In closing, he stated, "there was a deep malevolence bordering on sadism [...] you [Letby] have no remorse [...] there are no mitigating factors [...] the offences are of sufficient severity to require a whole life order."
+On 21 August 2023, Letby was sentenced to life imprisonment with a whole life order, the most severe penalty available under English law.
+She became the fourth woman in the UK to receive such a sentence.
+In his remarks, Goss described her actions as "a cruel, calculated and cynical campaign of child murder involving the smallest and most vulnerable of children", adding that "there was a deep malevolence bordering on sadism [...] you [Letby] have no remorse [...] there are no mitigating factors [...] the offences are of sufficient severity to require a whole life order."

-Letby opted not to attend the sentencing hearing and as such heard neither the various victim impact statements which were read out, nor her sentence being passed.
-In response, Alex Chalk, Secretary of State for Justice, wrote that the government will "look at options to change the law at the earliest opportunity" to compel defendants to attend their sentencing.
-On 30 August 2023, Prime Minister Rishi Sunak announced that the UK government would introduce legislation to Parliament that would compel convicted criminals to attend their sentencing hearings, by force if necessary, or face the prospect of more time in prison.
-This was proposed as a new clause to the criminal justice bill in a 2024 parliamentary debate.
+Letby chose not to attend the sentencing hearing and therefore did not hear the victim impact statements or the sentence being passed.
+In response, the Secretary of State for Justice, Alex Chalk, said the government would "look at options to change the law at the earliest opportunity" to require defendants to attend their sentencing.

-After the trial, Letby was transferred to HMP Low Newton, a closed prison for women in County Durham.
-As of January 2024, Letby is being held in HM Prison Bronzefield.
+Following the trial, Letby was transferred to HMP Low Newton in County Durham.
+As of February 2025, she is held at HM Prison Bronzefield.

-Motives
+Motive

-No motive was upheld by the court, though it is not required for a finding of guilty.
-The prosecution in Letby's case suggested several theories including boredom, thrill-seeking, and "playing God" as possible motives.
-They also alleged that Letby had a secret relationship with a married doctor involved with some of the cases.
-As evidence, they cited Letby's frequent texts to him on certain night shifts, as well as a piece of paper from Letby's office where she had written phrases including, "I trusted you with everything and loved you", "you were my best friend" and "please help me".
-Letby denied all these suggestions, including the idea that she had a relationship with, or crush on, the doctor in question.
+No motive was established in court, and none is required for a conviction.
+Prosecutors suggested several possible explanations, including boredom, thrill‑seeking and "playing God".
+They also stated that Letby had formed an inappropriate emotional attachment to a married doctor involved in some of the cases, citing frequent text exchanges and a note found in her home containing phrases such as "I trusted you with everything and loved you", "You were my best friend" and "Please help me".
+Letby denied that she had a relationship with, or feelings for, the doctor.